DP World Tour Player Explains Why He Doesn't Go To The Range Before Rounds Anymore

 (Image credit: Getty Images)

-He plans to do so without joining everyone else on the practice range before heading out for his 18 holes, instead choosing to simply focus on chipping and putting in the build-up.
+He has enjoyed an incredible breakthrough campaign without joining everyone else on the practice range before heading out for his 18 holes, instead choosing to simply focus on chipping and putting in the build-up.

-Asked to explain his methods before the final round of the KLM Open this week, at which Dean had a chance of winning, the man who turns 30 on Monday said: "It's just something that I've worked on over the last couple of years.
+Asked to explain his methods before the final round of the KLM Open this week, at which Dean lost out in a playoff to Guido Migliozzi, the 30-year-old said: "It's just something that I've worked on over the last couple of years.

 "It's just been something where I've played well after not going to the range.
 If anything, I almost feel too loose [after the range], if that makes sense.